 – can remove weight from the bike frame

-– have the option to carry extra water and food for more remote self-supported touring
+– gives option to carry extra water & food for remote self-supported touring

 – can easily detach trailer (and weight ) from the bike to get through loose sand for beach camping etc.